dgryski/go-perfbook/performance.md

   * <https://github.com/golang/go/commit/ed6c6c9c11496ed8e458f6e0731103126ce60223>
   * <https://gist.github.com/dgryski/67e6a7ff94c3a1add30eb26ec0ad8b0f>
   * multiplication with addition
+  * use WolframAlpha, Maxima, sympy and similar to specialize, optimize or create lookup-tables
   * (Also, https://users.ece.cmu.edu/~franzf/papers/gttse07.pdf)
   * just clearing the parts you used, rather than an entire array
   * best done in tiny steps, a few statements at a time